You made Workout for Women’s Day a success!

-We at the Vancouver Women’s Health Collective are a non-profit organization helping self-identified women foster health, wellness and equity through feminist approaches to advocacy, shared knowledge and low-barrier programs and services.
+We at the Vancouver Women’s Health Collective are a non-profit organization helping all who self-identify as women, non-binary and gender non conforming foster health, wellness and equity through feminist approaches to advocacy, shared knowledge and low-barrier programs and services.

 We are gladly accepting donations of clean clothing, lightly used makeup, oral hygiene products, and new socks & underwear!
 Thank you!